Peter-512/kdgg/README.md

 ##### Overview of the roles and their permissions:

-- Users can not delete channels or posts (maybe their own, but that's TBD).
+- Users can not delete channels or posts.
 - Only Admins can create new channels and delete them.
-- Mods can edit channels and posts(TBD).
+- Mods and Admins can delete posts.

-TODO:

-- Add method constraints to the api endpoints (`@AdminOnly`, `@ModOrAdminOnly`)
-- Hide features on the frontend based on the user's role (deleting entities)

 ## Week 5